tanishqraghuwanshi678-afk/Vityarthi/README.md

     else:
         print("Invalid choice!
 Try again.")

-🎯 Use Cases
+ #  Use Cases:

 This project can be used for:

-School or college lost-and-found desks
+- School or college lost-and-found desks.

-Mini-project submissions
+- Mini-project submissions.

-Learning how to manage user input
+- Learning how to manage user input.

-Understanding loops and dictionaries
+- Understanding loops and dictionaries.

-Command-line application practice
+- Command-line application practice.

-🚀 Future Improvements
+#  Future Improvements:

 Here are planned enhancements:

- Save items to a text or JSON file
+ - Save items to a text or JSON file.

- Add search functionality
+ - Add search functionality.

- Add item deletion or editing
+ - Add item deletion or editing.

- Add categories (electronics, documents, personal items, etc.)
+ - Add categories (electronics, documents, personal items, etc.).

- GUI version using Tkinter
+ - GUI version using Tkinter.

- Web version using Flask or Django
+ - Web version using Flask or Django.

- Mobile version using Kivy
+ - Mobile version using Kivy.

-🤝 Contributing
+#  Contributing:

 Contributions are welcome!
 Feel free to:

-Submit issues
+- Submit issues.

-Open pull requests
+- Open pull requests.

-Suggest enhancements
+- Suggest enhancements.

-Report bugs
+#  Report bugs:

 Please follow standard GitHub etiquette.